sean1093/react-firebase-starter/README.md

 # react-firebase-starter

-A example to deploy a react webapp on firebase hosting.
+An example to deploy a react webapp on firebase hosting.

 ## Step by step